 Barely an hours drive north of downtown, Matakana’s beautiful beaches and local arts scene have long acted as a magnet for visitors, and today the region’s vineyards are also finding fans.
 With superb wines available in elegant settings, walk the outdoor sculpture trail at Brick Bay, then indulge in a leisurely lunch overlooking the vines.
 Also big on sculpture with a vineyard and restaurant is Sculptureum, voted in the Top 50 restaurants by Metro magazine.
 Other pleasant places to tempt your palate, Ascension, Plume and Matakana Estate are all delightful.
 Or to taste a variety of varietals in one place, visit The Vintry, Matakana because their cellar door represents most of the area’s vineyards and they have the best selection of local wines to taste, and all under one roof.

 Journey west to Auckland’s oldest grape growing region because, when the Dalmatians first settled here, when they couldn’t find wine, they knew they had to make it themselves.
 To discover some of the best-known names in New Zealand wine, alongside small artisan winemakers, here you’ll be wooed by Coopers Creek, Soljans, Kumeu River and West Brook Winery.

-Not to be left out, you can also enjoy a tipple south of central Auckland.
+Not to be left out, you can also enjoy a tipple south of the city.
 From Villa Maria near the airport, find out how they earned the title of New Zealand’s most awarded winery.
-Puriri Hills in Clevedon, John Hill Estate in Hunua and Tūranga Creek in Whitford also have fine wines to share and stories to tell.
+Puriri Hills in Papakura, John Hill Estate in Hunua and Turanga Creek in Whitford also have fine wines to share and stories to tell.